PanDAWMS/panda-client/README.txt

 ** Release Note

-current
+0.1.73 (7/9/2009)
+  * removed urllib2 and md5 to avoid the hashlib problem in Athena on SL5
   * added -c to pbook
-  * removed urllib2 and md5 to avoid the hashlib problem in Athena on SL5
+  * added getPandaJob and getRunningPandaJobs to psequencer
+  * fixed AthenaUtils for Lhapdf

 0.1.73 (6/29/2009)
   * improved --update in pathena/prun